 The project site is largely undeveloped though it has been disturbed.
-The project site is largely flat with little to no slope.
+The site consists of 100% impervious surfaces.
+The project site is largely flat with elevations ranging from approximately 3060 feet above mean sea level (AMSL) with little to no slope.
 The land surrounding the project site consists of similar topography (flat and slightly sloping to the north).
-Following development, the majority of the site (approximately 74.1%) would be covered over in impervious surfaces (buildings, parking areas, and internal roadways).
+Following development, the majority of the site (approximately 78.8%) would be covered over in impervious surfaces (buildings, parking areas, and internal roadways).
 A proposed basin would be located to the north of the site, in the landscaping area between the edge of the northern property line and the north parking lot.
-Ten catch basins would be located throughout the hardscape to convey stormwater into the stormwater basin.
-The proposed basin would be designed with three ripraps to control erosion at the drain outlets and control flow rate.45